MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/accelerator-hl7/glossary1.md

 ---
-title: "Glossary1 | Microsoft Docs"
+title: "Glossary for HL7 accelerator in BizTalk Server | Microsoft Docs"
-ms.custom: ""
-ms.date: "06/08/2017"
-ms.prod: "biztalk-server"
+description: Common terms and definitions to know and learn to use the BizTalk Accelerator for HL7 ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server"